Natetion/Lethal-Company-Terminal-Helper/README.md

 19th of February 2024

-- A simple AutoHotKey that inserts ALL possible Door/Landmine/Turret combinatios, so you dont have to worry about your friends in the dungeon anymore!
+- A simple AutoHotKey that inserts ALL possible Door/Landmine/Turret combinations which would disable them
+- into your terminal, so you are able to help your friends in the dungeon much quicker!
 - It also contains a Hotkeys for the "view monitor" command and for the "switch" command.

 - !!AutoHotKey v2 is required!! -